-There are two ways of supplying the $\neg \texttt{BUSname}$ parameter to an Artix process:
+There are two ways of supplying the -BUSname parameter to an Artix process:

-- Pass the argument on the command line. - Specify the -BUSname as the third parameter to IT Bus::init().
+- Pass the argument on the command line. - Specify the -BUSname as the third parameter to IT\Bus::init().

-For example, to start an Artix process using the configuration specified in the demo.tibry scope, you can start the process using the following syntax:
+For example, to start an Artix process using the configuration specified in the demo.tuxedo scope, you can start the process using the following syntax:

-'''

-processName [application parameters] -BUSname demo.tibrv
+processName [application parameters] -BUSname demo.tuxedo

-'''